 NEW YORK, Oct.
 12 (GenomeWeb News) - Cellzome and Graffinity, a unit of Santhera Pharmaceuticals, will receive €1.1 million ($1.3 million) each from the German Ministry of Research and Education to discover new treatments for immune system disorders, the Heidelberg, Germany-based companies said today.

 Already have a GenomeWeb or 360Dx account?Login Now.

-In Science this week: genetic analysis of pollutant-tolerant fish, and more.
+In Science this week: CRISPR-based approach for recording cellular events, and more.